Human Diastrophism: Style and analysis

-The word diastrophism refers to the deformation of the earth, such as by earthquakes; Hernandez defines it as "the action of forces that deform the Earth's crust and so produce continents, mountains, etc".
+The word diastrophism refers to the deformation of the earth, such as by earthquakes; Hernández defines it as "the action of forces that deform the Earth's crust and so produce continents, mountains, etc".
 "Human diastrophism" thus refers metaphorically to the great changes that take place in the lives of those in Palomar through the events in the story.
 The insular village society feels threatened by the encroachment of the outside world; its mayor resists having even a telephone installed: "It would mean the end of our innocence", he replies to Chelo's pleas.

-Hernandez deploys a highly stylized cartooning style that nonetheless captures nuances of expression and the individuality of his characters' features.
+Hernández deploys a highly stylized cartooning style that nonetheless captures nuances of expression and the individuality of his characters' features.
 He renders characters at times naturalistic and at others highly distorted and caricatured, particularly when expressing strong feelings.

 Jesse Molesworth sees parallels between Luba and Tomaso: Tomaso murders five in a span of time during which Luba has sex with five men, and both spend time in Humberto's home gazing at his artwork.

 Works of literature appear frequently throughout the story.
 Guadalupe idolizes the protagonist of Hugo's Les Misérables, Jean Valjean.
 Heraclio encourages Carmen to read García Márquez's One Hundred Years of Solitude and is excited to find another teacher, Gloria, who shares his reading interests, though he does not known Raskolnikov from Dostoyevsky's Crime and Punishment when she refers to the character.
 Moleworth sees parallels with these characters and characters in Human Diastrophism: between Raskolnikov and Heraclio, who fears the discovery his teenage affair with Luba; and Luba with Jean Valjean, both of whom rise from disreputable backgrounds and harassment from the law to become mayor of their communities, and for whom the romantic lives of their children become a focus in their stories.

 Aftermath

-Hernandez followed Human Diastrophism with Poison River, a longer, more complex and again politically-tinged graphic novel, after which he scaled back his Palomar stories and largely back away from politics.
+Hernández followed Human Diastrophism with Poison River, a longer, more complex and again politically-tinged graphic novel, after which he scaled back his Palomar stories and largely back away from politics.
 Years later, he stated: "I had two political stories in me, [Human Diastrophism] and [Poison River], and that's it.
 Unless I came upon something political that I would've liked expressed, I preferred to keep away, as not to repeat myself or half-ass any truth about other people's misery".

 The character Humberto nearly disappears from the Palomar continuity following his début appearance in Human Diastrophism.
 He reappears only in Chelo's Burden, the last Palomar story in the first Love and Rockets series, where it is revealed that he is behind the submerged statues of the denizens of Palomar that have been discovered.
 He declares: "One day this stream will be gone and the statues will be exposed.
 Reaching ever upward toward God—the sun—like eternal flowers and I will be forgiven my sins ..."